defineCommand()

 Options declared as --name flags.

-Each entry is either a primitive field or a schema field, with the same base properties as args plus the following additional properties.
+Each entry is a primitive field, an enum field, or a schema field, with the same base properties as args plus the following additional properties.
+Primitive defaults are shown in --help, except for boolean options.
 Primitive boolean options always default to false, even when required and default are omitted.
+When a primitive boolean option sets default: true, a --no-<name> flag is automatically generated so users can override the default.
+See Negatable boolean options for details.

 - Type: Single ASCII letter